ElisNycander/wind_scenarios/README.md

 1. The fitting of the quantile curves in fit_quantiles() has been implemented using the Gurobi python API, so currently you need to have Gurobi installed to fit the model.
 It would be straightforward to replace the optimization problem with a Pyomo implementation.

+Credits:
+If you use the code in this repository, please cite the paper where it is presented:
+E. Nycaner and L. Söder, "An Open Model for Generating High Resolution Wind Power Production Scenarios", Preprint accepted for publication in IEEE PowerTech 2021, doi:10.36227/techrxiv.14178572.